What is the nature of your enquiry?

-Work placement opportunities at the Australian Sports Commission are not available for school students or students enrolled in overseas universities.
+Work placement opportunities at the ASC are not available for school students or students enrolled in overseas universities.
 There are only limited placements/scholarships offered to undergraduate students and postgraduate students enrolled in Australian universities.

 3. Coaching opportunities

-If you are interested in participating as a coach in the Active After-school Communities (AASC) program then you must:
+If you are interested in participating as a coach in the AASC program then you must:

-- return a satisfactory National Criminal History police check/Working With Children Check.
+- Return a satisfactory National Criminal History police check or Working With Children Check.

 Refer to the Get Involved section of this website for more details.
 As an initial step, review the CCTP Training Dates for a course close to where you live and contact the Course Administrator who will answer all of the questions you have.

 If there is not a course close to you, please send a message to the relevant Zone Administrator who will put you in contact with the appropriate AASC Regional Coordinator.

 Unfortunately we do not have the staff resources to provide material to the large number of individual students who contact us.
 It is suggested that you review the resources available in your school, university or public library including the expertise of your librarian.

 The Finding Sport Information area on the ASC website has been designed to assist you to locate information on specific sports played in Australia or sports topics of interest to students and teachers.